sreejith-ios/sreejithaccu/README.md

 ## 🏆 Notable Projects

+### Cashback App Whitelabel Solution (Lead iOS Developer)
+- Led the development of a customizable cashback app solution.
+- Ensured high-quality and scalable code for various client deployments.

 ### HiNBuy (Technical Lead)
 - Led the development of an Australian online marketplace using React Native.
 - Translated complex requirements into actionable tasks and ensured seamless execution.